1939–40 NHL season

 The 1939–40 NHL season was the 23rd season for the National Hockey League.
-Of the league's seven teams, the Boston Bruins were the best in the 48-game regular season, but the Stanley Cup winners were the New York Rangers, who defeated the Toronto Maple Leafs in the best-of-seven final series 4–2 for their third Stanley Cup in 14 seasons of existence.
+Seven teams played 48 games each.
+The Boston Bruins were the best in the regular season, but the Stanley Cup winners were the New York Rangers, who defeated the Toronto Maple Leafs in the best-of-seven final series 4–2 for their third Stanley Cup in 14 seasons of existence.
 It would be another 54 years before their fourth.

 League business

 In June 1939, the Canadian Amateur Hockey Association notified the NHL of the request for development fees when signing amateur players to contracts, after the existing professional-amateur deal expired in 1940.

 Regular season

 Tragedy struck the Montreal Canadiens when Babe Siebert, named coach of the struggling club, drowned along with his daughter in August.
 It put a big hole in the Habs defence and the team finished last under Pit Lepine.
 An all-star benefit was held in Siebert's memory.